D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- Swift has racked up a team-best 587 rushing yards (36.7 per game) with four touchdowns.
+- Swift has picked up a team-best 587 rushing yards (36.7 per game) with four touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Swift's matchup with the Packers.